 Canyon brought out the Spectral: ON CF 8 to create a punchy, well-rounded trail monster that didn’t retail at elite e-MTB prices.

-And quite rightly, on paper, the bike is claiming lots of plaudits, but it certainly isn’t perfect.
-Has Canyon nailed it with this ride?
-Or could they be doing better?
+And quite rightly, on paper, the bike is claiming lots of plaudits.
+So we wanted to put it to the test ourselves – has Canyon nailed it with this ride?
+Or could the manufacturer be doing better?

 In our Spectral: ON CF 8 review, we’ll get to grips with the bike, throw it down some trails, and assess whether it’s the real deal.